Riimu/Kit-BaseConversion/README.md

 echo $converter->convert('-1337.1337') .
 PHP_EOL; // Outputs '-935.1730'
 ```

 The last number is always rounded.
-However, by using 0 or a negative number as
+However, by using 0 or a negative integer as
 the precision, the converter will determine the number of digits required to
 represent the number in at least same accuracy as the input number.
 If the
 precision is negative, digits will be added equal to the absolute value of the